pce-uw-jscript400/w5-authentication-authorization/readme.md

 * **Question:** In your own words, describe the three parts of a JWT.

 * **Your Answer:**
+Header - algorithm and type of token., Payload - Claims.
+Data passed through JSON object, and Signature - You take the header, payload, base64 the values and sign them to ensure they are not tampered with,
 ---

 - [ ] We will implement JWTs using the [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) package.
 Install this package and include it at the top of your `auth.js` file.